 While sub-questions one and two seek to establish an understanding of the character and importance of tourism experience innovations, the following sub-questions deal specifically with the importance of innovation networks for such innovations.
 As has been indicated in the introductory discussion, innovation networks may provide firms with different important innovation benefits depending on industry specific characteristics and depending on the geographical organisation of innovation networks.
 Tourism research has barely taken this into consideration.
 The third sub-question will centre the attention on these aspects aiming to gain an understanding of the geographical characteristics and the innovation benefits of tourism firms' innovation networks.
-The particular characteristics of tourism experiences and tourism experience innovations are thus addressed:
+The particular characteristics and benefits of tourism firms' innovation networks when seen in the light of the characteristics of tourism experiences and tourism experience innovations are thus addressed: